mne-tools/mne-python/doc/source/getting_started.rst

 Getting Started
 ===============

-This page will help you get started with MNE-python.
+This page will help you get started with mne-python.
 If you are at the Martinos Center, please see this section :ref:`inside_martinos`.
 If you would like to use a custom installation of python (or have specific questions about integrating special tools like IPython notebooks), please